jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">Recall that dividing a logarithm by 2 equates to taking the square root, and multiplying by negative 1 equates to inverting.
+<div style="margin-bottom: 100px; text-align: left;">Dividing a logarithm by 2 equates to taking the square root, and multiplying by negative 1 equates to inverting.
 For values between 0 and 1, these can be linearly approximated.</div>
 @snapend

 @snap[midpoint span-60 text-05]